Bachelor's Degree in Electrical Engineering

 Our vibrant community is home to several active engineering student organizations and our students compete in national innovation competitions.

-This program combines advanced mathematics and electrical theory and hands-on lab experience in all aspects of the discipline, including circuitry, mechanics, programming and thermodynamics.
+As a power and energy systems student, you’ll take a balance of general education courses, College of Engineering and Sciences core courses, advanced mathematics courses and electrical theory courses.
+You will also get hands-on lab experience in all aspects of the discipline, including circuitry, mechanics, programming and thermodynamics.

 Learn the fundamentals in calculus and physics courses while exploring the foundational concepts of engineering.